okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 > **Note**: The keys are truncated for brevity.

-You need to save the generated credentials to configure in the corresponding hub org service app.
+You need to save the generated credentials to configure the corresponding hub org service app.

 ### Create an OAuth 2.0 service app in the hub org